yadox666/aws_mfa_login/README.md

 - **AWS best practice**: AWS recommends rotating keys every 90 days for sensitive environments

 **How to rotate:**

+**Option 1: Automatic (recommended)** - Use this tool's built-in rotation feature:
+- When a key is expired/expiring, the tool will offer to rotate it automatically
+- This creates a new key, updates credentials, deactivates the old key, and creates a backup

+**Option 2: Manual** - Rotate via AWS Console:
 1. Create a new access key in AWS Console → IAM → Users → Security credentials
 2. Update your `~/.aws/credentials` file with the new key
 3. Test that the new key works